micmalti/portfolio/src/policy.md

 - Personal identification information (Name, email address, phone number, etc.)
 - Information you provide in the subject and message fields

-All of the data that is collected about you by this website is obtained directly from you when you voluntarily complete the form available at [www.michaelgauci.com/#contact](www.michaelgauci.com/#contact).
+All of the data that is collected about you by this website is obtained directly from you when you voluntarily complete the form available [here](www.michaelgauci.com#contact).
 Form submission data is processed by Formspark, which stores its data in Ireland.
 For more details on how Formspark handles your data, please refer to their privacy policy.

 ### Use of Your Personal Data